 The food I cook is the result of one complex household of eating rules.
-If pushed for a label I’d consider myself vegetarian as that’s how I’ve eaten for nearly 25 years.
-Then in 2015 I had a long dairy-free stint for the benefit of my breastfed wee babe and found the transition to a largely vegan diet far easier and more enjoyable than I expected.
-I’ll continue eating this way as much as I can because it makes me feel good, and I believe it’s what the world needs more of.
+If pushed for a label I’d consider myself vegetarian, plant-based or ‘mostly vegan’.
+I’ve been vegetarian for over 25 years, but not always vegan.
+In 2015 I had a long dairy-free stint for the benefit of my breastfed wee babe and found the transition to a largely vegan diet far easier and more enjoyable than I expected.
+Since then our family has made some permanent changes to the way we eat.
+I’ll continue eating this way because it makes me feel good, and I believe it’s what the world needs more of.

 I think this kind of mixed diet situation is probably common for a lot of households.
 So rather than focusing on all the things that one or some of us don’t eat, I’d rather focus on what we do eat – which is of course a mountain of healthy plant-based meals which please all of us.
 Call our diet mostly vegan, which it is, or just call it a lot of quite good food, which it also is.